matplotlib/matplotlib/doc/devel/coding_guide.rst

 Running the tests
 -----------------

 Running the tests is simple.
-Make sure you have nose installed.
-There are two options to run tests in matplotlib:

-- use the makefile, and type ``make test`` or ``make test-coverage``

-- run the script :file:`tests.py` in the root directory of the distribution.
+Make sure you have nose installed and run the script :file:`tests.py` in the root directory of the distribution.

 The script can take any of the usual `nosetest arguments`_, such as

   ===================  ===========